-The historic, valveless instruments I make are usually called “baroque trumpets” or “natural trumpets”.
+The historic, valveless instruments we make are usually called “baroque trumpets” or “natural trumpets”.
 This is because these instruments notes are the natural overtone series.
 Compared to valved instruments these historic instruments are quite limited in which notes can be played on them.
 Bach, Handel, Purcell and other great composers from this time (and before and after) wrote for these instruments.
 Characteristic for the music written for the natural trumpets is that most of the time this instrument is played in the upper register to be able to play diatonic phrases.

-My historic trumpet programme is a result of more than 10 years of constant development.
-Because another part of my professional life is playing on (modified) copies of historic instruments I have the opportunity to test my products through and through.
-My colleagues from all over the world test and give me their honest feedback as well.
-It’s an ideal situation to be in as an instrument builder.
-As result of this every year more colleagues play on instruments made by me.
+Our historic trumpet programme is a result of more than 15 years of constant development.
+Because another part of Mark’s professional life is playing on (modified) copies of historic instruments we have the opportunity to test all these products through and through.
+Colleagues from all over the world test and give us their honest feedback as well.
+It’s an ideal situation to be in as instrument builders.
+As result of this every year more professional colleagues play on instruments made by us

-The video below shows some of the workshop and my view on natural trumpet building.
-It was made for the Nederlandse Bachvereniging since I have been playing with that (wonderful) group of people for more than 15 years.
+The video below shows some of the workshop and Mark’s view on natural trumpet building.
+It was made for the Nederlandse Bachvereniging since Mark has been playing with that (wonderful) group of people since 2005.

 About the MOD+ model

-As you might have seen in the above video I (and most of my performing colleagues) mostly play on modified historical copies.
-This usually means that an instrument out of a museum gets measured and copied.
-Then as last step in the process ventholes are added.
-I don’t find this a logical approach.
+As you might have heard in the above video most of the performing artists in the historic field play on modified historical copies.
+This usually means that an instrument out of a museum is measured and copied.
+Then as last step in the process the modern ventholes are added.
+We don’t find this a logical approach.

 It is quite certain that ventholes are a modern invention.
-As I am aware of the dramatic effect of adding them my design process is a little different.
-I have designed the natural trumpets completely around the ability to play with or without ventholes whilst keeping a sound that is as close to “historic” as possible.
+As we are aware of the dramatic effect of adding them our design process is a little different.
+We have designed the natural trumpets completely around the ability to play with or without ventholes whilst keeping a sound that is as close to “historic” as possible.
 Curious?
 Look here.